Sound speed uncertainty in Acousto-Electric Tomography: Modeling Acousto-Electric Tomography

 The modeling of \aet{} follows \cite{jensen2019feasibility}.
 In $\R^d,\; d =2,3,$ an ultrasound wave generated by a source $S(x,t)$ is modelled by the scalar wave equation

 where $ c(x)$ is the spatially dependent \emph{sound speed}.
 We assume that the source $ S $ is fully known, smooth and compactly supported, and that $c \in C^\infty(\R^d)$ is bounded, and bounded from below, by a positive constant.
-Then \eqref{eq:p} has a unique weak solution, see e.g.\ \cite[Sec.
+(The smoothness assumptions are not essential nor optimal.)
+Then \eqref{eq:p} has a unique weak solution, which given the smoothness of the coefficients is in fact $ C^\infty $, see e.g.\ \cite[Sec.
 7.2]{evans2010partial}.

 The electric conductivity is modeled by a real-valued function $ \sigma $ in a bounded and open subset $ \Omega \subset \R^d $ with smooth boundary $ \partial\Omega $.
 The function $ \sigma $ belongs to $ L^\infty(\Omega) $ and is bounded from below by a positive constant.
 When a current flux $ f $ is applied on $ \partial\Omega, $ an electric potential $u$ is generated in $\Omega,$ and assuming no interior sources or sinks of charge, the electrical potential $u $ satisfies the \pde{}